carloscinelli/NetworkRiskMeasures/cran-comments.md

 ## Test environments

 * ubuntu 12.04 (on travis-ci, devel, release, oldrel)
-* Windows (on R-hub and winbuilder, devel and release)
+* Windows (winbuilder, devel and release)
 * local OS X install

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings

+1 note:

+Possibly mis-spelled words in DESCRIPTION:
+  DebtRank (8:78)

+But this is correct.
+DebtRank is a contagion method.